jencyyyyy/ML-LinearRegression/README.md

 # ML-LinearRegression
-A simple Linear Regression project on experimenting the relation among different types od Ads with corresponding to sales
+A simple Linear Regression project on experimenting the relation among different types of Ads with corresponding to sales